mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/labs/45_docker-desktop-alternatives/README.md

-# Chapter 45: Docker Desktop Alternatives – Lab
+# Lab 45: Docker Desktop Alternatives – Lab

 ## Objective:
 Use Rancher Desktop, Colima, or Minikube as Docker alternative.